blib-la/hyv/README.md

 ## Example 2: Advanced Usage with Two Agents and Custom Options

-In this example, we create two agents with custom options and a shorter, more focused instruction:
+In this example, we create two agents with custom options:

 ```typescript
 import { createInstruction, GPTModelAdapter } from "@hyv/openai";